Michael Pittman Jr. Player Prop Bets for NFL Week 6 | Indianapolis vs. Houston 10/17/2021

 Michael Pittman Jr. Player Prop Bets for NFL Week 6 - Indianapolis vs. Houston

-Bookmakers have installed player prop betting options for Michael Pittman Jr. ahead of his next NFL game on Sunday at 1:00 PM ET airing on CBS.
-AFC South foes meet in Week 6 when Pittman's Indianapolis Colts (1-4) play the Houston Texans (1-4) at Lucas Oil Stadium in Indianapolis, Indiana.
+Bookmakers have listed plenty of player props for Sunday's NFL action, including for Michael Pittman Jr., who takes to the field at 1:00 PM ET broadcast on CBS.
+AFC South rivals square off in Week 6 when Pittman and the Indianapolis Colts (1-4) meet the Houston Texans (1-4) at Lucas Oil Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.